 BPOM Regulation No. 21/2016 (replacing BPOM Regulation No. 1/2015) covers food categories.
 The food category regulation sets guidelines for setting standards, assessments, inspections and certifications for food safety controls.
 Domestic and imported food products sold in retail packaging must comply with the provisions on food categories outlined in BPOM Regulation No. 21/2016.
 There are 16 food categories stated in attachments 1 to XVI.
-In the event that a type of food does not fall under one of the food category listed, written approval is required from the head of BPOM.
+If a type of food does not fall under one of the foods categories listed, written approval is required from the head of BPOM.